mafifafm/pxt-microbit/docs/courses/csintro/radio/activity.md

 ## Morse Code

-Send and receive numbers between micro:bits.
+Send and receive numbers between Raggas.
-Depending on the button pressed, send a different number value between micro:bits.
+Depending on the button pressed, send a different number value between Raggas.
 On receiving a number, display a different image unique to the number sent.
 One number will represent a dot, another a dash and another a space or stop.

 ![Morse code alphabet](/static/courses/csintro/radio/morse.png)